STUDENT SUPPORT IN RESIDENCES

 We realise that there are times when personal issues, financial problems or other circumstances can affect a student's experience within the University despite the quality of the courses that they are studying.
 TuksRes Student Support offers support to help students manage academic and personal demands more effectively while gaining self-understanding and direction.

-Our aim is to ensure that there is someone who can lend support to you in order to avert any anxiety you may feel when coping with life at University in general, and in residence in particular.
+Our aim is to ensure that there is someone who can lend support to you in order to avert any anxiety you may feel when coping with life at University in general, and your residence in particular.

 What to expect